 Finally, test your hockey skills with this mini ice hockey rink.

-Can you think of any more ice experiment ideas?
+Can you think of any more ice experiment ideas for us?